danihodovic/.dotfiles/distro-notes.md

 - [x] This ISO has code older than Ubuntu 14.10

 It probably won't boot otherwise.

+# Known issues for the 2015 Macbook (trackpad, swapping control keys)

+It seems like the trackpad and the swapping of control keys using `/etc/modprobe.d/hid_apple.conf` does not work for kernels earlier than 4.2.0.
+Ubuntu-based distros ship with 4.2 starting from Ubuntu version 15.10, so Ubuntu-spinoffs (Xubuntu, Mint) need to be based on at least this version for basic features to work.
+Linux Mint 17 ships with 3.x because it's based on Ubuntu LTS (14.04) so the trackpad doesn't work by default.

+Issues:

+- Trackpad scrolling doesn't work.
+- Trackpad double click doesn't work.
+- Swapping control keys by editing `/etc/modprobe.d/hid_apple.conf` doesn't work (fn-ctrl, cmd-option, fn-keys).

 ## Native Xubuntu/Cinnamon on Mac